heiglandreas/holidayChecker/README.md

 * Australia including Christmas Island, Cocos (Keeling) Islands and Norfolk Island
 * Azerbaijan
 * Bahrain
+* Bangladesh (missing calculation of Hindu and Buddhist holidays)

 But the list is constantly extending.